 A crisis management team has been set up to assist in the reduction of major hazards and risks and to action a recovery plan in the event of a serious accident.
 A separate Crisis Management Plan has been developed by the school and is summarised below.

 6.1 Crisis Management Team:

 - The Executive Headteacher;

-- Headtof Schools:
+- Health and Safety Co-ordinator;

-- Caretaker/Site Manager;
+- · Caretaker:

 - Chair of Governors/Health and Safety Governor.

 6.2 Function of the Crisis Management Team: